motykatomasz/Supercomputing-For-Big-Data/Blogpost/lab2blogpost.md

     For the *m5* family which serve as *general purpose*, it opts to always have 2vCores assigned to each executor.

     For the *r5* family, which is supposed to be memory optimized for instance it creates 1 exectuore per vCore and so it’ll not be able to take advantage of running multiple tasks in the same JVM.
-Maybe that's the reason it didn't perform that well for us.
+Maybe that is the reason it did not perform that well for us.

     All the results to this point, were obtained using the deafult EMR configuration.